Select Page

 The US government FCC limits allow very high levels of radiofrequency (RF) radiation in the air compared to numerous governments which have set limits far more stringent than U.S. limits for the maximum permissible RF levels allowed in the air from cell towers and base station antennas, especially in areas considered “sensitive” such as home and school.

-Source for wireless radio frequency limits in the image: Australia China, Greece,ICNIRP, Italy, India, Japan, Switzerland, United States
+Source for the image with wireless radio frequency limits: Australia China, Greece,ICNIRP, Italy, India, Japan, Switzerland, United States

 Hundreds of scientists from leading research institutions and medical practitioners have called upon governments, regulatory bodies, and wireless companies to reduce public exposure to wireless radiation, especially for children who are more vulnerable due to their developing physiology and their longer expected period of exposure.